Skip to main content

 Data loss prevention is the process of identifying, monitoring, and protecting sensitive data from threats.

-DLP tools are a subset of cybersecurity technologies that help to protect one of your organisation's most sensitive assets: information.
+DLP tools are a subset of cybersecurity technologies that help protect one of your organisation's most sensitive assets: information.

 While there are many different types of data security technologies, DLP is unique because it focuses on protecting information based on its sensitivity.